LABHDUFBA/labhdufba.github.io/content/english/team/eric-brasil.md

     link: https://www.instagram.com/ericbrasiln/
 ---

-Professor of the undergraduate courses in History and Humanities at the Institute of Humanities and Languages at the University for the International Integration of Afro-Brazilian Lusophony (IHLM/UNILAB), Malês campus, Bahia, Brazil (2017 - current).xPhd (2016) and Master (2011) in History at Universidade Federal Fluminense.
+Professor of the undergraduate courses in History and Humanities at the Institute of Humanities and Languages at the University for the International Integration of Afro-Brazilian Lusophony (IHLM/UNILAB), Malês campus, Bahia, Brazil (2017 - current).
+Phd (2016) and Master (2011) in History at Universidade Federal Fluminense.
 Managing Editor of Programming Historian in portuguese.